Yew Chung International School

-Yew Chung International School (YCIS, 耀中國際學校), is a private international school in Hong Kong for boys and girls ages 6 months to 18 years (Infant & Toddler to Year 13).
+Yew Chung International School (YCIS, 耀中國際學校), is a private international school in Hong Kong for boys and girls ages 6 months to 18 years (Infant & Toddler to Year 13), educating them from Kindergarten to Secondary.
 The campuses are located in Kowloon Tong and Kowloon City District.
-YCIS educates children from Kindergarten to Secondary.
-YCIS is operated by Yew Chung Education Foundation.
-At YCIS, they support learning through Chinese and English as well as French and Spanish (as an additional language).
+At YCIS, students are taught Mandarin Chinese and English from Kindergarten, with the option of picking up French as a foreign language later in Secondary.

 Origins and history

 Yew Chung was founded in 1932.
 Originally specializing in early childhood education, Yew Chung International School Hong Kong (YCIS) now provides international education from early childhood through primary school education and secondary school education.
-YCIS Hong Kong is part of a network of schools that includes Shanghai, Beijing, Chongqing, and Qingdao in China, and Silicon Valley in the United States.
-They now provide international education.
+YCIS Hong Kong is part of the Yew Chung Education Foundation (YCEF), which spans across Shanghai, Beijing, Chongqing, and Qingdao in China, and Silicon Valley in the United States.